 Michael started as a financial consultant serving large-scale hospital projects but, as the most junior person in his firm, he also initiated communication practices to help his widely distributed colleagues work together better.

-Next, he led urban and wilderness learning expeditions with Outward Bound, before launching Michael Herman Associates in 1991, specializing in the design and facilitation of team learning activities.
+He immersed himself in leading urban and wilderness learning expeditions with Outward Bound before establishing Michael Herman Associates in 1991, specializing in the design and facilitation of team learning activities.
 Proudly, one of his first team training engagements supported the opening of a large cancer treatment center he’d previously served as a financial and project planner.

 Since then, Michael has contributed to reorganization, leadership development, business process analysis, employee engagement, and strategic planning processes.
 He’s worked with the leaders of community organizations and Fortune 50 companies on six continents.
 He’s facilitated board retreats, large summit events, and the creation of self-managing teams.
 He’s served as interim manager, classroom trainer, volunteer mediator, Scrum Master (CSM) and Agile Coach.